danielfrg/danielfrg.com/content/articles/2012/12/python-finance-package-v0-01-data-manager.md

 Title: Python Finance Package v0.01 - Data Manager
+Slug: python-finance-package-v0-01-data-manager
 Date: 2012-12-13 12:59
-Author: dfrodriguez143
-Category: PythonFinance
-Tags: coursera,finance,pandas,python
+Tags: coursera,finance,pandas,python,computational investing
-Slug: python-finance-package-v0-01-data-manager
+Author: Daniel Rodriguez

 I have learned a lot from my most recent Coursera Course: [Computational Investing Part 1][].
 The language used on the class is Python so I